I’m a caregiver and am doing this all alone, how do I get a break?

 If you are a caregiver and are finding yourself unable to get a break, you may want to consider looking into respite care.
 Respite services involve short term or temporary care of an individual in order to provide relief to the regular caregiver, who is normally a family member.
 There are several types of respite care, including in-home care, adult day care, care facilities, and more.
 Here, we will expand on a few of these options:

-Alzheimer’s Orange County owns and operates two adult day care centers in Orange County: Acacia Adult Day Services in Garden Grove, and South County Adult Day Services in Laguna Woods.
-Both are licensed adult day care centers that offer both daytime health and social needs for their participants Programs at Acacia Adult Day Services and South County Adult Day Services allow your loved one to interact with peers in a safe, inviting environment that provides supervision, transportation, meals, activities, and more.
+Alzheimer’s Orange County owns and operates Healthy Aging Center: Acacia, an adult day center called located in Garden Grove.
+Healthy Aging Center: Acacia is a licensed adult day care center that offers both daytime health and social needs for their participants.
+Programs at Healthy Aging Center: Acacia allow your loved one to interact with peers in a safe, inviting environment that provides supervision, transportation, meals, activities, and more.

 Residential Care Facilities